spectral369/WebsiteChecker/README.md

 ## Program Description:
 	'Website Checker' is a simple webpage that checks availability of a certain webpage! if site's response code is equal 'OK' it takes a screenshot.
+		THE BEST SITE FOR WEB CHECKER FOR USINH JAVA AND MYsql......and to use it in a easy way

 ## Program Details and Requirements
 	-Requires java 8.